 What is a fixed term annuity and should I get one?

-If you like the idea of a regular income in retirement, but also the flexibility to change your mind later, a fixed term annuity could be a good option.
+If you like the idea of a regular income in retirement, but also the flexibility to change your mind later, a fixed-term annuity could be a good option.

-Sometimes called short-term annuities, these products last from one to 20 years, although five to 10 years is typical.
+Sometimes called short-term annuities, these products last from one to 40 years, although five to 10 years is typical.

 Unlike a standard annuity, a fixed-term annuity means you’re not tied in for the rest of your life, so you can reassess your options when it ends.

-What is a fixed term annuity?
+What is a fixed-term annuity?

-How do fixed term annuities work?
+How do fixed-term annuities work?

-When you buy a fixed term annuity, you pay a lump sum in return for a regular retirement income.
-You can usually decide whether you receive income monthly, quarterly or annually.
+When you buy a fixed-term annuity, you pay a lump sum in return for a regular retirement income.

 The income you receive will depend on:

-If you die before your fixed-term annuity ends, the remaining funds are usually paid to a beneficiary.
-How this works can vary by provider and the specific terms, so it’s advisable to seek financial advice.
+If you die before your fixed-term annuity ends, the remaining funds are usually paid to a named beneficiary, perhaps a spouse or family member.

-How are fixed term annuities taxed?
+How are fixed-term annuities taxed?

 Any annuity payments you receive will be taxed in the same way as normal income.